SoftHu/tos_avg/En/heart_4_2_6.md

 1756242572664354 -->1756242607330851{ }
 Start -->1756242791394864[<b>Speaker 👉 Torleone:</b>

-Got a bite!
+You got a bite!
-Got a bite!
+You got a bite!
 Didn't expect your luck to be so good.
 You'll feast with &lbrace;npc.4101&rbrace; tonight!
-Remember to invite me to your farm next time.]
+Remember to invite me to your farmhouse next time.]
 1756242791394864 -->1756243279520306[End]
 Start -->1756243312888372[<b>Speaker 👉 Torleone:</b>